erg55/Simon-lab-workshop/README.md

 ```
 module load bwa
 bwa index mito.contigs
-bwa mem -t 2 -k 50 -B 10 -O 10 -T 90 mito.contigs ../S190_dedup_R1.fastq.gz ../S190_dedup_R2.fastq.gz > bwafile
+bwa mem -t 2 -k 50 -B 10 -O 10 -T 90 mito.contigs ../S125_dedup_R1.fastq.gz ../S125_dedup_R2.fastq.gz > bwafile
 ```

 t is threads, k is match length needed, B is mismatch penalty, O is gap opening penalty, T is minimal alignment score.
 We output that file.
 Take a peek at that file with head.
-This file includes more than we need so

 ##### SAMTOOLS
 This file includes more than we need so we can use samtools to only view the mapped reads and then pull those reads out specifically.